mariomuja/sql2xml2csv/readme.txt

 - MS Visual Studio 2019 Community Edition
 - MS SQL Server 2017 Express Edition

+Idea:
+- have a .NET assembly that runs a XSL transformation
+- register this assembly on MS SQL Server
+- call into the assembly from a stored procedure that creates CSV from any SQL statement
+- run any other XSL transformation on SQL Server

 How to reproduce what I have done:

 1. Compile the Visual Studio solution using